- Affordable at $150

 Don’t buy this shoe if you are looking for:

 The Magic Speed can do a lot, but this is not the right shoe for someone looking to trod along at a gentle pace.
-It’s designed for tempo workouts and to go fast.
+It’s great for tempo workouts and going fast.

 Magic Speed runs a bit narrow